argoproj-labs/hera/docs/user-guides/script-annotations.md

 A dictionary artifact would have no validation on its contents, so having safe code relies on you knowing or manually validating the keys that exist in it.
-Instead, by specifying a Pydantic type, the input string can be automatically deserialised and validated to that type, just like what happens automatically for `Parameter` inputs:
+Instead, by specifying a Pydantic type, the input string can be automatically deserialised and validated to that type, just as happens automatically for `Parameter` inputs:

 ```python
 from pydantic import BaseModel